Pinterest tag How to Put In a Tampon for the First Time | Rael

 Next, push the tampon into your vagina using gentle, steady pressure.
 The angle you insert it in is key.
 “Push the tampon up and back towards your spine as far as it will go,” Dr. Conti says.
 “A lot of people don’t realize that the vagina tilts back towards the spine and instead assume it’s straight up towards the head position.
 If you change the angle and insert the tampon directly back towards your mid spine, it will glide in much more easily and comfortably.”

 Although the angle is key, the type of tampon and applicator also matters.
-“Smooth and rounded tip applicators with a finger grip tend to be the easiest tampon insertion because of the ability to glide in without much force,” Dr. Conti says.
+“Smooth and rounded tip applicators with a finger grip tend to be easier to insert because of the ability to glide in without much force,” Dr. Conti says.

-Our new organic tampons with BPA-free applicators, for example, have an ultra-slim tampon applicator with finger grips which make it super easy and comfortable to insert.
-Not to mention they’re also made with 100% certified organic cotton and don’t contain any harmful chemicals, chlorine, fragrance, pesticides, or GMOs.
+Our super tampons, for example, feature an ultra-slim applicator with finger grips, making insertion easy and comfortable.
+Not to mention, they’re also made with 100% certified cotton cores without added fragrances, chlorine, or dyes.

 6. Deploy the tampon applicator

 If you insert the tampon correctly, you won’t feel it at all.
-If you do feel it or it feels uncomfortable, it might not be pushed far enough into your vagina.
+If you do feel it or it feels uncomfortable, it might not be pushed far enough into your vaginal canal.
 If that’s the case, simply remove it and start fresh with a new tampon.

 Once you’re done, wash your hands again.
 If you’re wondering, “How long can I leave a tampon in,” Dr. Conti reminds us to, “Never ever leave a tampon in for more than eight hours.
 The risk of toxic shock syndrome is real and dangerous.”
 Changing it out every four to six hours is ideal.